harrisonlab/Metabarcoding_projects/README.md

 First assign ITS1 reads to OTUs.
 Then, for any non-hits, attemp to assign reverse read (ITS2) to an OTU.

-The ITS2 stuff could be run as a set of array jobs - probably not worth the effort as it's not too slow (about 2 - 3 minutes for 100 samples).
+The ITS2 stuff could be parellelised on the cluster - probably not worth the effort as it's not too slow (about 2 - 3 minutes for 100 samples).

 ```shell